AvinashPolisetty/kidney-Disease-Classification-using-MLOps/README.md

 ```

 ### Database Setup

- # -Install MySQL Server.
+ -Install MySQL Server
- # -Create a Database and Tables.
+ -Create a Database and Tables

 ```bash
 CREATE DATABASE IF NOT EXISTS your_database_name;